j19sch/j19sch.github.io/posts/2024/20240701-the-difference-between-a-test-case-and-a-requirement-is-the-moment-of-discovery-part-two.md

 ## Can we move the separation line?
 earlier is better

+needs to be more than just: shift left rater, can we ET sooner? or something like that

 what if we can create a feedback loop between requiring and testing?